vmware-archive/vmware-pks-deploy/bootstrap/README.md

 * run ansible playbooks
 * install and run Concourse
-* download and host binaries to install into vShpere and other VMs
+* download and host binaries to install into vSphere and other VMs

 We'll enable standing this VM up, and capturing it as an OFV for a pre-packaged VM